Does Homeowners Insurance Cover Water Damage From the Rain?

 Windstorms

 Strong winds can rip shingles off your roof or damage siding, leaving openings where rain seeps inside.
-For example, if a windstorm tears away part of your roof, water entering through the exposed area would typically be covered.
+If a windstorm tears away part of your roof, water entering through the exposed area is covered.

 hurricane icon